Prepare for Mischief Night by Preventing Mischievous Pests

-We can't do much about teenage pests this Halloween season, but we can help you keep your home free of another scary scourge: household pests.
-Following our natural pest prevention tips will give you a sense of security and peace of mind so you can focus your attention on more pressing matters, like Mischief Night.
+We can’t do much about teenage pests this Halloween season, but we can help you keep your home free of another scary scourge: household pests.
+Following our DIY pest prevention tips will give you a sense of security and peace of mind so you can focus your attention on more pressing matters, like Mischief Night.
 To make sure your home is protected from ants, moths, rodents and spiders, follow our three step plan:

 - Seal up – Inspect your home for potential pest entry points such as cracks along your home’s foundation, ill fitted window screens or gaps along the bottom of exterior doors.
 Sealing these openings will also reduce your home’s heating expense over the winter.

-- Pouch up - Place our natural pest repellent pouches in pest prone areas of your home.
-Download our free list of the Top 21 Uses for Stay Away® natural pest prevention pouches.
+- Pouch up – Place our natural pest repellent pouches in pest prone areas of your home.

 How to Prevent (or Clean-up) Halloween Vandalism

 Once you know your home is protected from pests, you can turn your attention to other matters, like avoiding mischievous pranksters this Halloween.
 Popular Mechanics has a helpful guide with tips to prevent vandalism, and advice about how to clean up after Halloween high jinks if you have an unlucky night.

 Here are a few other tips to avoid pranksters.

 - Minimize darkness.
 Vandals are less likely to hit a well-lit area.
 Consider motion activated lights.

 - Be kind.
 Pranksters sometimes target a home that turned them away from trick-or-treating.

 - Consider parking your car behind your home or in the garage instead of on the street.